mmasloh/sandbox/README.md

 frozen for several minutes.
 Again, be patient.

 All deployments are instances of `helmRelease` FluxCD resources.
-The deployment processing ends when all `helmReleases` are in the ready state:
+The deployment processing ends when all `helmReleases` are in the 'ready' state:

 ```
 $ kubectl get -n flux-system Helmreleases